Sweet potato cultivation in Polynesia

 Sweet potato cultivation in Polynesia as a crop began around 1000 AD in central Polynesia.
 The plant became a common food across the region, especially in Hawaii, Easter Island and New Zealand, where it became a staple food.
-By the 1600s in central Polynesia, traditional cultivars were being replaced with hardier and larger varieties from the Americas (a process which began later in New Zealand, in the early 1800s).
+By the 17th century in central Polynesia, traditional cultivars were being replaced with hardier and larger varieties from the Americas (a process which began later in New Zealand, in the early 19th century).
 Many traditional cultivars are still grown across Polynesia, but they are rare and are not widely commercially grown.

-It is unknown how sweet potato began to be cultivated in the Pacific, but the current scholarly consensus is that the presence of sweet potato in Polynesia is evidence of Polynesian contact with South America.
+It is unknown how sweet potato began to be cultivated in the Pacific.
+Some scholars suggest that the presence of sweet potato in Polynesia is evidence of Polynesian contact with South America.
 However, some genetic studies of traditional cultivars suggest that sweet potato was first dispersed to Polynesia before human settlement.

 History

 The sweet potato plant (Ipomoea batatas) is originally from the Americas, and became widely cultivated in Central and South America by 2500 BC.
 Sweet potato is thought to have been first grown as a food crop in central Polynesia around 1000–1100 AD, with the earliest archaeological evidence being fragments recovered from a single location on Mangaia in the southern Cook Islands, carbon dated between 988 and 1155 AD.
 Over the next few centuries, sweet potato was spread to the extremes of the Polynesian Triangle: Easter Island, Hawaii and New Zealand.
-Sweet potato may have spread so rapidly in the Pacific because Polynesian gardeners saw these plants as an improvement on already grown Dioscorea species, such as the purple yam.
+Sweet potatoes may have spread so rapidly in the Pacific because Polynesian gardeners saw these plants as an improvement on already grown Dioscorea species, such as the purple yam.
 The plant was likely spread between Polynesian islands by vine cuttings rather than by seeds.

 The prevailing theory for the lineages of sweet potato seen in Polynesia is the tripartite hypothesis developed in the 1950s and 1960s: that an original kumara lineage was brought from the west coast of South America circa 1000 AD, and later superseded by two lineages introduced by Spanish galleons and Portuguese traders circa 1500 AD, the Central American camote lineage and the Caribbean batata lineage.
 Sweet potato became a major staple more so at the extremities of Polynesian culture – such as in pre-European contact Hawaii, Easter Island and New Zealand – than in central Polynesia.
 During the 1600s, traditional Polynesian cultivars of sweet potato and calabash began to be replaced with North American varieties.
-During reintroduction, the sweet potato had become entirely absent from many central Polynesian islands (such as the Cook Islands, with the exception of Mangaia).
+During reintroduction, the sweet potato had become entirely absent from many central Polynesian islands (such as the Cook Islands, except Mangaia).